Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-5_Intimate-Relationships_Marshall-Rosenberg_transcript.md

 #### So the intent behind expressing our needs in an intimate relationship, it's very important that we see the need as a gift.

-And then there's two other things that are very important in expressing needs.
-We follow the need, that isn't being met that we would like to have fulfilled, with a clear request.
+There's two other things that are very important in expressing needs.
+We follow the need that isn't being met, that we would like to have fulfilled, with a clear request.
 If we simply express the need without the request, it often leaves the other person in a position either of not being clear what we want, or with the idea that we expect them to know what we want them to do about it.

 For example, if a partner one says to partner two, I'm very lonely right now, I really need some connection, and then stops, and doesn't say anything about what they're wanting at that moment from the other person.
 It's very easy for the other person to hear that.
 This person has an expectation of me, I'm supposed to know what it is they want right now.